A Song for Simeon: Conversion

-"A Song for Simeon" is not considered by scholars and critics to be one of Eliot's significant poems.
-It is thus overshadowed by his comparatively better known works of the period—"The Hollow Men" (1925), written before his conversion; and "The Journey of the Magi" (1927), Ash Wednesday (1930), and the later, more substantial Four Quartets (1943), written after his conversion.
+Scholars and critics do not consider "A Song for Simeon" to be one of Eliot's significant poems.
+It is thus overshadowed by his comparatively better-known works of the period—"The Hollow Men" (1925), written before his conversion; and "The Journey of the Magi" (1927), Ash Wednesday (1930), and the later, more substantial Four Quartets (1943), written after his conversion.
 However, in "A Song for Simeon" and these poems, Eliot continues the progression of his themes of alienation in a changing world, and fuses with this the tenets of his newfound faith.
 Scofield states that the imagery of "A Song for Simeon"—including the symbol of a feather, its setting amid Roman hyacinths and the winter sun—conveys "a sense of wonder and fragile new life".
 Robin Griffith-Jones draws a connection between Eliot's image of the feather to a statement by Hildegard of Bingen comparing herself "to 'a feather which lacks all weight and strength and flies through the wind'; so she was borne up by God.
 But Eliot's speaker, still waiting for the wind to blow, imagines only the death wind that will bear him away".

 According to writer Joseph Maddrey, "A Song for Simeon" shares themes with his more famous conversion poem Ash Wednesday, the first parts of which Eliot was writing when "A Song for Simeon" was written and published.
 Eliot uses the biblical story of Simeon to illustrate the "contrast between appearance and reality and humbly begs God to teach him the stillness that unifies the two".
 Eliot's Ariel Poems and Ash Wednesday explore this new experience of conversion and the progress of the soul.
 Scofield writes that Eliot's depiction of Simeon presents "a figure to whom revelation has been granted but to whom it has come too late for this life".
 But as he awaits the death for which he asks, Simeon sees the consequences of the turning of faith to this new child and his mission.
 Simeon wants nothing of this "time of sorrow" and that the fate of persecution for the consequences of faith is not for him.